And the winner is…

 But remember, there is a file size limit.
 You might need to compress certain pieces of evidence, like photos and videos, in order to attach them.
 Again, another reason to get started well in advance of the deadline.

 And finally, remember to read the rules and guidance before submitting.

 It would be a shame to submit the perfect award entry, only to get disqualified because you forgot to pay your entry fee, or because one of the judges worked on the project that you are entering.

 There could be other rules.
 Read ‘em and don’t weep.

 We hope these five pieces of advice offer you some direction when preparing your awards entry.
 A winning entry requires time, effort, and consultation… but it will all be worthwhile when you swagger on stage to accept your award.

 The ContentEd Awards 2020 are now open for submissions.
-Discover our categories and submit your entry before Monday 2 March 2020.
-The Awards will be announced at ContentEd 2020, taking place on 11-12 June in Bristol, UK.
+Discover our categories and submit your entry by Friday 25th September 2020.
+The Awards will be announced at ContentEd 2020, taking place on 7-8 December in Bristol, UK.